zhengzhanpeng/jfinal-cms-shop/vue-admin-web/plugins/cordova-plugin-whitelist/README.md

 On Android, this equates to sending an intent of type BROWSEABLE.

-This whitelist does not apply to plugins, only hyperlinks and calls to `window.open()`.
+This whitelist does not apply to plugins.js, only hyperlinks and calls to `window.open()`.

 In `config.xml`, add `<allow-intent>` tags, like this: